datacarpentry/image-processing/_extras/guide.md

 * [Presentation slides](../files/01-image-basics/01-image-basics.pdf)

+## Working with skimage

+* Be aware, that learners might get surprising results in the *Keeping only low intensity pixels* exercise, if `plt.imshow` is called without the `vmax` parameter.
+  A detailed explanation is given in the *Plotting single channel images (cmap, vmin, vmax)* callout box.

 ## Blurring

 * Take care to avoid mixing up the term "edge" to describe the edges of objects